 Dancing into the Sunset - Battery Dance Festival

-On August 9th Daddy and I went to the Battery Dance Festival in New York City.
-We arrived a little late, so all the seats were already taken, but we still found a good spot in the back to watch — and shoot — the performance.
+On August 9th my dad and I went to the Battery Dance Festival in New York City.
+We arrived a little late, so all the seats were already taken, but we still found a good spot in the back to enjoy the performance.

-Luckily, we were prepared.
-Daddy brought a 90mm lens with his Leica M10-P camera, and daddy’s friend, a professional dance photographer, let me borrow his Nikon D850 with an 85mm lens.
+Luckily, we were prepared for crowded situations.
+My dad brought a 90mm lens with his Leica M10-P camera, and his friend, a professional dance photographer, let me borrow his Nikon D850 with an 85mm lens.
 Both lenses gave me a good reach to the stage even from the back.

 Battery Dance Festival @ The New Wagner Park, NYC

-There were two performances that night, and they were both so good but also totally different:
+There were two performances that I was able to catch night, and they were both incredible and technically challenging but also pretty contrasting in genre.

-WOW.
-This one was visually stunning.
+Performed by the Limón Dance Company, this piece was visually stunning.
 All the dancers wore bright bodysuits in reds, yellows, and oranges — they looked like they were glowing against the sunset.
-They leapt in perfect sync, and everything felt so bold and powerful.
+They leapt in perfect sync with strong technique, and everything felt so bold and powerful.

 By the time they took their final bow, the sun had already set and the stage lights were on.

-Comparing the two cameras that I used that night... even though the Nikon D850 has autofocus and is super fast, it kept focusing on the background — like the water — instead of the dancers.
+Comparing the two cameras that I used that night: even though the Nikon D850 has autofocus and is super fast, it kept focusing on the background instead of the dancers.

 Meanwhile, with the manual focus Leica M10-P, I could just keep the lens locked on the stage and the dancers stayed sharp.
-It felt more calm and assuring, like the Nikon F3 film camera that I have been used to.
+It felt more calm and assuring.

 Next